doniacld/backend-interview/README.md

 For this test, we don't care about security flaws or float64 approximations.

+You can fork this project and add your code/answers into it.

 ### 0.0

 - Write a new API route `CreateTransaction` to add a new transaction.
 Hint: `account.InsertTransaction` already exists.